friendlyanon/cmake-init/README.md

 * Be simple to use
-  The script allows you to just mash enter to get you a correctly set up project for a library, which can be built as either static or shared.
-  You want a project with an executable?
-Just choose `e` when prompted.
-  Header-only library?
-Just choose `h` when prompted.
+  The script allows you to just mash enter to get you a correctly set up project for an executable.
+You want a header-only library?
+Choose `h` when prompted.
+Static/shared library?
+Just choose `s` when prompted.
 Simple **and** correct!
 * Create [`FetchContent`][1] ready projects
   This is important, because in the near feature this might allow CMake to consume other projects in a trivial fashion similar to other languages, e.g.